IrishBruse/LDtkMonogame/docs/Api/LDtk/LayerDefinition/TilesetDefUid/README.md

 **Assembly**: LDtkMonogame\.dll

-Reference to the default Tileset UID being used by this layer definition\.
-WARNING: some layer instances might use a different tileset\.
-So most of the time, you should probably use the \_\_tilesetDefUid value found in layer instances\.
-Note: since version 1\.0\.0, the old autoTilesetDefUid was removed and merged into this value\.
+ Reference to the default Tileset UID being used by this layer definition\.  : some layer \*instances\* might use a different tileset\.
+So most of the time, you should probably use the `__tilesetDefUid` value found in layer instances\.
+Note: since version 1\.0\.0, the old `autoTilesetDefUid` was removed and merged into this value\.

 ```csharp
 [System.Text.Json.Serialization.JsonPropertyName("tilesetDefUid")]